-• Significant wildlife or salmonid habitat
+• Significant wildlife and salmonid habitat

-Although credit was not requested for this category, the property contains habitat for numerous wildlife species, including foraging and nesting habitat for the pileated woodpecker, which is listed as a candidate species of concern by the Washington Department of Fish and Wildlife.
-Upon conducting a site visit, program staff observed evidence of pileated woodpecker activity and determined areas of the forest on the property is of sufficient age and diversity to support the species regular use of the property.
-Award of this category is consistent with habitat as defined by KCC 20.36.100, section B.15.a(1).
+The property contains habitat for numerous wildlife species, including foraging and nesting habitat for the pileated woodpecker, which is listed as a state candidate species of concern by the Washington Department of Fish and Wildlife.
+During a site visit to the property PBRS staff saw evidence of pileated woodpecker activity on the property.
+Award of this category is consistent with habitat as defined by KCC 20.36.100, section B.15.a (1).
 Credit for this category is recommended.

-• Watershed protection area

-Although credit was not requested for this category, the enrolling open space contains 3.49 acres of native forest cover which is more than 65% of the total property acreage and is more forest cover than required by county regulation for this property.
+Watershed protection area The enrolling open space contains 3.37 acres of native forest cover which is more than 65% of the total property acreage, or 3.30 acres, and is more forest cover than required by county regulation for this property.
 Credit for this category is recommended.